How to Discover Limiting Beliefs?

 Muscle testing often involves testing arm for strength or weakness.
 A person will make a belief statement and take a muscle test.
-If there is a harmony between conscious and subconscious mind, a muscle will stay strong but if there is a disharmony, a muscle will go weak.
+If there is a harmony between the conscious and subconscious mind, a muscle will stay strong but if there is a disharmony, a muscle will go weak.

 Muscle Testing works similar to a polygraph machine.
 It is a conflict detector, which measures what your conscious says and what your subconscious believes.
 When you make a statement with which the subconscious mind disagrees, there is a conflict created in the mind.
 The signal strength of the body is reduced because there is no file that supports that statement, which results in a weaker muscle response.

 Here you can watch a video in which Rob Williams, an originator of Psych-K, one of belief changing modalities, demonstrates Muscle Testing together with Psych-K.